Wildcats sidelined at the buzzer

 "This was a real heart-breaker," Kaminsky said.
 "This will haunt me for a long time."

-The Wildcats had put themselves in position for a hopeful run in the NSIC Tournament as the number three seed in the South Division.
-The Huskies had come into the game as the No. 6-seed in the North Division.
+The Wildcats had put themselves in position for a hopeful run in the NSIC tournament as the No. 3 seed in the South Division.
+The Huskies had come into the game as the No. 6 seed in the North Division.

-But the seeding didn't matter as St. Cloud State built the 23-point advantage with 5:33 left in the first half before Wayne State started nibbling away at the lead.
+But the seeding didn't matter as St. Cloud State built the 23-point advantage with 5:33 left in the first half before Wayne State started nibbling away.

-The comeback was completed when Eagins hit a layup on a fastbreak with 6:34 left in regulation then the Wildcats took their first lead of the second half on a thunderous dunk by Dentlinger with 5:45 left.
+The comeback was completed when Eagins hit a layup on a fast break with 6:34 left in regulation and then the Wildcats took their first lead of the second half on a thunderous dunk by Dentlinger with 5:45 left.

-The Sanford Health NSIC Tournament now moves to Sioux Falls for the quarterfinals this weekend while the Wildcats finished their season with a 14-12 record.
+The NSIC tournament now moves to Sioux Falls, South Dakota, for the quarterfinals this weekend while the Wildcats finished their season with a 14-12 record.

 "This one is going to sting for a while," Kaminsky said.